tenzir/tenzir/web/docs/develop-vast/write-a-plugin.md

 Similarly, the build scaffolding installs files in the `schema` subdirectory automatically such that loading the plugin loads additionally required schema files automatically.

+If a README.md and CHANGELOG.md are available, these file get installed too.

 ## Choose a plugin type